junxit/us-congress-bills-109/bill.md

   - **(3)** The Administrator may waive the prohibition in paragraph (1) in the case of any contract for which the Administrator determines in writing that essential goods or services under the contract are only available from a source outside the United States.
 - **(c)** *Exception* Subsections (a) and (b)(1) shall not apply to the extent that the activity or function under the contract was previously performed by Federal Government employees outside the United States.
 - **(d)** *Consistency with International Agreements* The provisions of this section shall not apply to the extent that they are inconsistent with obligations of the United States under international agreements.

+## § 18.
+Recordkeeping and reporting requirement

+The Administrator shall transmit to Congress, not later than 120 days after the end of each fiscal year beginning with the first fiscal year after the date of enactment of this Act, a report on the contracts and subcontracts performed overseas and the amount of purchases directly or indirectly by the Administration from foreign entities in that fiscal year.
+The report shall separately indicate—

+- **(1)** the contracts and subcontracts and their dollar values for which the Administrator determines that essential goods or services under the contract are available only from a source outside the United States; and
+- **(2)** the items and their dollar values for which the Buy American Act was waived pursuant to obligations of the United States under international agreements.